khanlab/cvpl_tools/_sources/GettingStarted/segmentation_pipeline.rst.txt

 4. watershed_inst_segmentation (BS -> OS)
 5. cell_cnt_from_inst (OS -> CC)

 How do we go from this plan to actually code these steps?
-Subclassing **SegProcess** is the recommended way.
+Subclassing :code:`SegProcess` is the recommended way (although one may argue we don't need OOP here).
-This means to create a subclass that defines the **forward()** method, which takes arbitrary inputs and two optional parameters: cid and viewer.
+This means to create a subclass that defines the :code:`forward()` method, which takes arbitrary inputs and two optional parameters: cid and viewer.

-- cid specifies the subdirectory under the cache directory (set by the **set_tmpdir** method of the base class) to save intermediate files.
-If not provided (cid=None), then the cache will be saved in a temporary directory that will be removed when the CacheDirectory is closed.
+- cid specifies the subdirectory under the cache directory (set by the :code:`set_tmpdir` method of the base class) to save intermediate files.
+If not provided (:code:`cid=None`), then the cache will be saved in a temporary directory that will be removed when the CacheDirectory is closed.
 If provided, this cache file will persist.
-Within the forward() method, you should use self.tmpdir.cache() and self.tmpdir.cache_im() to create cache files:
+Within the :code:`forward()` method, you should use :code:`self.tmpdir.cache()` and :code:`self.tmpdir.cache_im()` to create cache files:

   .. code-block:: Python